Inca Trail Hike 4D/3N &

 Day 4: Sun Gate - Machu Picchu – The Lost City Of The Incas

-Considered: The most exciting and magical day (early wake up 3.30 AM)
+Highlight: The most exciting and magical day – arrival at Machu Picchu!

 Day 5: Cusco – Trailhead - Rainbow Mountain - Cusco (Small group)